 How does the employee experience fit within my strategy and operating model?

-Which elements of the employee experience are right for my organization?
+Which elements of the employee experience are right for my organisation?

 What aspects of the employee experience make the biggest difference?